-- It can only shrink a volume towards left and produce Unallocated space on the right side.
+- It can only shrink a volume towards left and make Unallocated space on the right.

-- It supports NTFS partition only, FAT32 partition can’t be extended.
+- Only supports NTFS partition, FAT32 partition can't be extended.

 - The 20GB Unallocated space can only be generated on the right side of D.